The Black Keys took 10 years and 11 albums to finally get mainstream Radio 1 airplay.

 It came as a massive revelation and realisation that radio show presenters don’t call the tunes.
 Someone else picks the tunes and tells the DJs what to play.

-If you can find the right person (‘s penis), you are in.
+If you can find the right person (‘s penis?), you are in.
 What is the criteria and who are the people choosing the bands?
 Some folk who are a little too easily influenced I think.
 John Peel is sadly missed.
 The Black Keys did a Peel session in 2003….
-After he died.
+After he died in 2004.
 Nada.

 Also wEirDLy enough.
 Most music is at least tolerable.
 If you play a song enough you may well begin to like it.
 (Less likely if you are in in Guantanamo Bay).